AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/home-calendar-view.md

 You can drag your work items from the work list to your Home Calendar to schedule when you want to work on them.&nbsp;To learn more about scheduling your work, see [Use the Home Calendar view](../../../workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md).

-You can click a work item in the list to view your progress on it.
+You can click a work item in the list to view and update your progress on it.

 ![](assets/work-item-cl-350x126.png)